-- 9. Zones of discharge for the use of this Product are necessary because of the temporary exceedance of the TDS, ammonia nitrogen, pH, and chloride standards in the ground water immediately surrounding the injection.
-Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for sites contaminated with petroleum hydrocarbons meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
-Such contaminated ground water is not presently used for drinking purposes, thus posing no threat to human health. - 10.
-The Department received no comments concerning the petition for variance. - 11.
-For the foregoing reasons, AR Environmental Services, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(3) for its remedial product, with the conditions below. - a.
-Use of this Product must be through a Departmentapproved remedial action plan, or other Department-enforceable document, for an aquifer remediation project and such approval shall not be solely by a delegated local program. - b.
-The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code. - c.
-The extent of the zone of discharge for TDS, ammonia nitrogen, pH and chloride shall be a 50-foot radius from the point of injection and the duration of the zone of discharge shall be one year.
-This will allow ample time for the temporarily exceeded parameters to return to the applicable standards and levels set forth in chapters 62-550 and 62-777 of the Florida Administrative Code, or its naturally occurring background level at the site, whichever is less stringent.
+9. Zones of discharge for the use of the In-Situ Remedial Technology are necessary because of the temporary exceedance of the TRPH and sodium standard in the ground water immediately surrounding the injection.
+Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for sites contaminated with chlorinated aliphatic hydrocarbons meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
+Such contaminated ground water is not presently used for drinking purposes, thus posing no threat to human health.

+10. The Department received no comments concerning the petition for variance.

+11. For the foregoing reasons, P2 Environmental, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(3) for the use of the In-Situ Remedial Technology, with the conditions below.

+a.
+Use of this product must be through a Departmentapproved remedial action plan, or other Department-enforceable document, for an aquifer remediation project and such approval shall not be solely by a delegated local program.

+b.
+The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code.

+c.
+The extent of the zone of discharge for TRPH shall be a 20-foot radius from the point of injection and the duration of the zone of discharge shall be 24 months.
+This will allow ample time for the temporarily exceeded parameter to return to the applicable levels set forth in chapter 62-777 of the Florida Administrative Code, or its naturally occurring background level at a site, whichever is less stringent.

-- d.
-The injection of the Product shall be at such a rate and volume that no undesirable migration occurs of either the Product, its by-products, or the contaminants already present in the aguifer. - e.
-The Department-approved remedial action plan shall address appropriate ground water monitoring requirements associated with the use of this Product for remediation based on site-specific hydrogeology and conditions.
-These shall include the sampling of ground water at monitoring wells located outside the contamination plume, before use of this Product, to determine the naturally occurring background levels of TDS, ammonia nitrogen, pH, and chloride which are the parameters pertinent to this variance.
-They should also include monitoring of these parameters in ground water downgradient from the injection points for at least one year after active remediation.
+d.
+The injection of the In-Situ Remedial Technology shall be at such a rate and volume that no undesirable migration occurs of either the product, its by-products, or the contaminants already present in the aquifer.

+e.
+The Department-approved remedial action plan shall address appropriate ground water monitoring requirements associated with the use of the In-Situ Remedial Technology for remediation based on site-specific hydrogeology and conditions.
+These shall include the sampling of ground water at monitoring wells located outside the contamination plume, before use of the In-Situ Remedial Technology, to determine the naturally occurring background levels of TRPH, and sodium, which are the parameters pertinent to this variance, and chloride.
+Chloride is included in this monitoring because it may be a liberated byproduct of the chlorinated contaminants.
+TRPH, sodium, and chloride, should also be included in the monitoring of the ground water downgradient from the injection points for at least 24 months after active remediation.
+(Sodium and chloride are included herein solely because of the recent rules amendments discussed in paragraph 3 above, which require any parameter that will not meet its standard to be included in the remedial action plan for monitoring and zone of discharge purposes.)